JingYiDataInnovations/CTBF/readme.md

 		周四中午12-12:30pm祷告，https://cornell.zoom.us/j/2901281918.

 - **Saturday prayer meeting at 7:30 pm:**

-		Jing Yi is inviting you to a scheduled Zoom meeting.

 		Topic: CTBF Prayer Meeting
 		Time: This is a recurring meeting Meet anytime